 “94 articles per month for an average app user.
 And obviously there’s ad revenue attached to that as well with over 1.6 million screen views I’m getting with the apps.
 It’s a nice, almost passive income for the business as a whole”

-Moving on to eCommerce, we’ve seen that over the past several years, revenue through eCommerce apps have grown at an astounding rate – to the point where 78% of users would rather access a store via a mobile app compared to a mobile site. eCommerce apps also drive 3x higher conversion rates compared than eCommerce stores on the mobile web.
+Moving on to eCommerce, we’ve seen that over the past several years, revenue through eCommerce apps have grown at an astounding rate – to the point where 78% of users would rather access a store via a mobile app compared to a mobile site. eCommerce apps also convert at 157% higher rates than eCommerce stores on the mobile web.

 There are other interesting monetization options available too.
 For example, you could make a subscriber only app and package it as part of a membership plan, or create an ad-free version that users can pay a monthly fee to use.